I previously wrote about the KonMari method, and I finally got around to start the process. The first category is clothes, so lets get started.

 My hanging space: not sorted by color, but by use which I hope will work better for me.

 My thick wool sock collection, it has always sparked joy for me, and to be honest I didn’t get rid of any of them.
-I throw them out if they get worn, and knit new ones if I need too! (if you want to see other things I knit you can check out my etsy shop)
+I throw them out if they get worn, and knit new ones if I need too!

 I got these practical boxes at Ikea, and they fit perfectly for the KonMari folding method!
 My wardrobe is not that good for organizing; as you can see above the shelves are deep and tall, which means the system quickly breaks down.
 But the boxes are lifesavers, they mean I can stack the clothes standing up like Marie Kondo recommends.